Choose a JS client¶

 Maximal security and decentralization: The Ceramic Core client does not have trusted relationships with any external nodes.
 With Ceramic Core, streams that are written, queried, or pinned are verified in the local environment which is great if you need maximal security and decentralization in your application.

 Transitory data availability: Streams created with Ceramic Core will only be available on the network as long as this node remains online.
-For example for setups that use the Core Client directly in-browser, when your user closes the tab any stream created by that user will become unavailable on the network until the user opens the application again.
 For more resilient data availability you can always replicate and pin streams on secondary long-running nodes, or instead use the JS HTTP Client which relies on a remote node more likely to always be online.

 Swap for JS HTTP Client at any time: The JS Core Client and the JS HTTP Client implement the same CeramicApi TypeScript interface, so swapping between clients is seamless and doesn't require changing your application logic; it only requires changing your setup.